Genetic Testing for Epilepsy

 Chromosome Microarray

-• Checks to make sure there are no imbalances that could cause epilepsy.
-Imbalances include extra or missing pieces of chromosomes – or – extra or missing entire chromosomes.
+Chromosome microarray tests analyze a person’s chromosomes (structures that contain DNA) to identify imbalances that could cause epilepsy.
+Imbalances include extra or missing pieces of chromosomes, or extra or missing entire chromosomes.

-Testing is more likely to identify a genetic diagnosis if the individual has
+Testing is more likely to identify a genetic diagnosis if the individual has:

-• Refractory (difficult to treat) epilepsy
+• Drug-resistant (difficult to treat) epilepsy

 • Other significant neurodevelopmental or neurological symptoms (such as developmental delay, autism spectrum disorder, or movement disorder)